Attributions and terms for webfonts used on character set chart pages

 Used for Supplementary Private Use Area in Traditional Chinese set tables.

 That package is also the source of the GOV-TW” data.
-I’m using TW-Sung-Plus as an embedded WOFF2 webfont (favoured due to its good compression due to the sheer size of these fonts) if this works on your end.
-The full data package was rather annoying to download, since it kept cutting the connection; note however that Debian has a mirror of just the fonts.
+I’m using TW-Sung-Plus as an embedded WOFF webfont if this works on your end.
+Note that Debian has a mirror of just the fonts.

 These fonts cover only Supplementary Private Use Area A (SPUA), ASCII, and characters used in their localised font names.
 Fonts covering the BMP and SIP are also provided in the full package but, since they are standard Unicode assignments rather than private use, other fonts for those assignments exist.